N.Y. court dismisses claims over Saudi billionaire's alleged fraud

 Because the suit involved a Saudi company, a Saudi citizen and an alleged fraud committed in Saudi Arabia, he said, “the jurisdiction with the greatest interest in resolving the issues...is clearly Saudi Arabia.”

-Al-Sanea’s attorney, Robert Serio of Gibson, Dunn & Crutcher, said he was pleased with the decision.
+Al-Sanea’s attorney, Richard Serio of Gibson, Dunn & Crutcher, said he was pleased with the decision.

 “It marks the likely end of nearly five years of burdensome and unnecessary litigation in New York,” he said.